Arcade-Game/dungeon-crawler/README.md

 Game state saves to the SQL database anytime player returns to Town.js or creates a new character.
 Redux is also saved to local storage to allow refreshing without logging the player out, and to allow the player to stay logged in even if they exit out of their browser.
 Scroll, gold coin, and health bar animations were done with the GreenSock library.
 Terrain animations (lava, quicksand) were done using CSS.

 Database was created using PostGreSQL.
 Server was created using Node, Massive, and Express.

-Game is playable and hosted on Digital Ocean, and can be found at http://vindermere.com/#/.

 Game created by:
   Ryan Aposhian: https://github.com/RAposhian,